Last updated on August 30th, 2021

 What To Eat In Noboribetsu

 Most of the accommodation provides breakfast and dinner options for hotel guests.
-However, if you are looking for a food option for your meal, check out our top pick in Noboribetsu.
+However, if you are looking for a food option for your meal, check out our top pick food when planning on Noboribetsu itinerary.

 Fukuan Soba is the number one popular eatery restaurant in Noboribetsu.
 It is specialized in handmade soba noodles from Hokkaido buckwheat flour.